learn-academy-2019-foxtrot/javascript-foundations-assessment-jeelnaik/js-foundations.md

 1a.
 Look at this Javascript function and try to predict what the console show.

   Javascript function will show 'outside' in console

 1b.
 Test the function.
 Explain why the function returned what it did.

   Your answer:

-  Researched answer:
+  Researched answer: The output is 'undefined'.
+When the text variable is declared inside the function logIt() with the same name 'text', inside the function the scope of the variable is local.
+  Since the console log is stated before the declaration. function does not know what text is.

 2. What is JSON?